 The green bars indicate the number of trees in each 10-metre height class, read on the left axis.
 All Local Areas, except Rural Saanich, have more trees in smaller height classes.
-The number of trees is a low estimate from the LiDAR-derived individual tree canopy detection.

 The pink lines show which size class of trees contribute the most canopy area.
 Most canopy area is contributed by larger trees, even though there are typically more small trees in each Local Area.